lfborjas/swiss-ephemeris/README.md

 Should print the latitude and longitude (plus some velocities) for all planets, and the cusps and other major angles.

-To see actual results, check out the tests.
+To see actual results and more advanced usage, check out the tests.
 For some more advanced examples, see `swetest.c` and `swemini.c` in the `csrc` directory: they're the test/example programs provided by the original authors.

+Both calculation functions will return `Either String a` (with `a` being the actual calculation,) in case an error is raised by the underlying library.
+If you'd prefer a `MonadFail` version, check out `calculateCuspsM` and `calculateCoordinatesM`.

 ## Notes